jessuppi/recover-deleted-photos/readme.md

 ## Changelog

+### 0.17.17
+- refined List item design for consistent thumbnail sizing, borders, and selection highlight on all screens

 ### 0.17.16
 - fixed 96dp thumbnail clipping on List view by introducing a 4dp vertical margin on the thumbnail card
 - corrected bottom spacing around "Recover Selected" button on results screen for a cleaner look